 The next morning was an early start for the kids with my son also saddling up for a 1-hour Instructional Trail Ride.
 Though he’s been on horseback rides before, the Instructional Trail Ride was a great opportunity for him and both of his sisters to brush up on the finer points of Western riding.

-Sure, there was time for the pool, an archery lesson out at the lake, a visit to the Little Barn (don’t miss the free-range guinea pig and bunny room!), and lots of eating, but for my horse-starved daughters, they were back at the barn before we could blink.
+Sure, there was time for the pool, an archery lesson out at the lake, a visit to the Little Barn (don’t miss the free-range guinea pig and bunny room!), and lots of eating.
+But for my horse-starved daughters, they were back at the barn before we could blink.

-Our breakfast ride was the perfect ending to our visit at The Alisal Guest Ranch.
+Our breakfast ride was the perfect ending to our vacation at The Alisal Guest Ranch.
 And just before the ride back, the morning mist evaporated and revealed a perfect blue sky.
 As if made-to-order, my wish for the entire family to see a bald eagle on the ride back was delivered.
 Threefold.
 Searching the trees near the eagles nests, we suddenly spotted a scrappy mess of tree bark.
 Yet as it moved, we realized was actually a flutter of feathers.

 For more information about all of The Alisal’s horseback riding lessons, specialized trail rides, and horseback riding vacation packages, click here to visit the official site of The Alisal Guest Ranch & Resort.
 And whether you hope to participate or just enjoy the excitement and fun (and food!), don’t miss my feature Grit and Glory: Rodeo Night at the Alisal.
 Full disclosure: We have a new family connection to the Alisal and enjoyed friends & family rates and discounts on most activities.
 As always, no promise of positive review was given, and my opinions remain my own.